named-data-ndnSIM/ndnSIM/docs/source/applications.rst

 Custom applications
 +++++++++++++++++++

-Applications interact with the core of the system using :ndnsim:`AppFace` realization of Face abstraction.
+Applications interact with the core of the system using :ndnsim:`AppLinkService` realization of link service abstraction.
-To simplify implementation of specific NDN application, ndnSIM provides a base :ndnsim:`App` class that takes care of creating :ndnsim:`AppFace` and registering it inside the NDN protocol stack, as well as provides default processing for incoming Interest and Data packets.
+To simplify implementation of specific NDN application, ndnSIM provides a base :ndnsim:`App` class that takes care of creating :ndnsim:`AppLinkService` and registering it inside the NDN protocol stack, as well as provides default processing for incoming Interest and Data packets.

 ..
 Base App class
 .. ^^^^^^^^^^^^^^^^^^